Tasa koreana: Female spider

 The female Tasa koreana is between 3.2 and 5 mm in length.
 It has an elongate and flat carapace that is between 1.66 and 1.8 mm long and between 1.13 and 1.25 mm wide.
-It is generally dark brown or reddish-brown and has a complete covering of dense white hairs, apart of from its eye field, which is dark brown and surrounded with black hairs like the male.
+It is generally dark brown or reddish-brown and has a complete covering of dense white hairs, apart from its eye field, which is dark brown and surrounded with black hairs like the male.
 Its sternum is greyish- or yellowish-brown.
 Its clypeus is brown and has white hairs.
 Its mouthparts are brown, often a brighter shade, particularly its maxillae.

 The female's greyish-brown abdomen is between 1.95 and 2.8 mm long and between 1.25 and 1.63 mm wide.
 The top of its abdomen is covered in dense dark brown and grey hairs, the latter forming a pattern of chevrons running down the middle towards the back or of stripes similar to, but darker than, those found on the male.
 The bottom of its abdomen is covered in grey hairs.
 There are no sclerites on it.
 Its spinnerets are greyish- or yellowish-brown.
-Its legs are mainly light yellow or yellowish-white with some specimen having yellowish-brown and brown markings.
+Its legs are mainly light yellow or yellowish-white with some specimens having yellowish-brown and brown markings.
 Its pedipalps are bright brown or yellow.

 The female's epigyne, the external visible part of its copulatory organs, is medium sized and shows evidence of sclerotization.
 It has two oval openings that lead to S-shaped insemination ducts.
 The spermathecae, or receptacles, at the end of the ducts are similarly S-shaped and have long spines on their inside walls.
 They also show evidence of sclerotization.
 Internally, there is a distinctive oval accessory gland.
 Its copulatory organs are almost identical to the related Tasa davidi.

 Distribution and habitat

 Tasa koreana is distributed across China, Japan and Korea.
 The female holotype was found near Pyongyang in North Korea in 1959.
-It has subsequently been seem living on both the islands of Honshu and Shikoku in Japan.
+It has subsequently been seen living on both the islands of Honshu and Shikoku in Japan.
 In China, it has been found in Hebei and Zhejiang.
 It lives on tree trunks and branches.